Idaho Court Records

 As stated in ID Code § 19-2101, jury trials begin immediately after selecting and swearing in jurors.
 Below are the stages of a criminal trial in Idaho.

-2. The state attorney presents evidence to support the indictment.
+- The state attorney presents evidence to support the indictment.

-3. The defense presents their argument
+- The defense presents its argument

-4. Rebuttal from both parties.
+- Rebuttal from both parties.

-5. Arguments presentation from both sides.
+- Arguments presentation from both sides.
 This will be opened and concluded by the state prosecutor.

-7. Final verdict.
+- Final verdict.

 How Long Does it Take For a Case to Go to Trial in Idaho?

 Criminal cases involve several stages before reaching trial.
-According to Idaho Code § 19–3501, criminal cases must commence trial after six months following the arraignment or indictment date.
+According to Idaho Code § 19–3501, criminal cases may commence trial after six months following the arraignment or indictment date.
 The court may dismiss claims not tried within that specified time.
 The defendant may postpone this date through a written application submitted to the district court.

 What Happens When a Court Case Goes to Trial in Idaho?